appium/python-client/README.md

 ## Usage

-The Appium Python Client is fully compliant with the WebDriver Protocol with some helpers to make mobile testing in Python easier.
+The Appium Python Client is fully compliant with the WebDriver Protocol including several helpers to make mobile testing in Python easier.

 To use the new functionality now, and to use the superset of functions, instead of including the Selenium `webdriver` module in your test code, use that from